EnigmaCurry/d.rymcg.tech/sftp/README.md

  * `sftp` setup to share the thttp volume, and create an SFTP user account to manage uploading new files.

-First it assumed that you have already followed the [main d.rymcg.tech README](../README.md) and have setup [Traefik](../traefik/README.md) on your Docker server.
+First, it is assumed that you have already followed the [main d.rymcg.tech README](../README.md) and have setup [Traefik](../traefik/README.md) on your Docker server.

 ### Install thttpd